Ungrounded vs. grounded thermocouples

 • Slow response times.

-However, grounded thermocouples are prone to induce noise from ground loops which results in a less accurate reading.
+However, grounded thermocouples are prone to inducing noise from ground loops, which results in a less accurate reading.

 These types of probes are recommended to measure the temperature of gases and liquids.